 Where people were unable to consent themselves due to their healthcare needs, appropriate people were asked to sign on their behalf.
-The manager was aware of which people living at The Green had appointed lasting powers of attorney to act on their behalf when they did not have the capacity to do this for themselves.
+The registered manager was aware of which people living at St Martin's had appointed lasting powers of attorney to act on their behalf when they did not have the capacity to do this for themselves.